A one-sentence overview of the poster concept

 - Choose the right graph.
 Please see “Watch your figures” for help choosing among bar graph, line graph, etc.

 - Most graphing applications automatically give your graph an extremely annoying key that you should immediately delete.
 Just directly label the different graph elements with the text tool.

 - Y-axis labels aligned horizontally are much, much easier to read, and should be used whenever space allows.
-Football players and other viewers with fused neck vertebrae will be appreciative.

 - Make sure that details on graphs and photographs can be comfortably viewed from 6 feet away.
 A common mistake is to assume that axes labels, figure legends, and numbers on axes are somehow exempt from font-size guidelines.
 The truth is that the majority of viewers want to read only your figures.